microsoft/EdgeML/tools/SeeDot/architecture.md

 3. In `runForFloat`, first the `Converter` class in `seedot/compiler/converter/converter.py` is instantiated with the arguments `(encoding=float, datasetType=Testing, target=x86)`.

-    (The arguments here are for representation purposes and to explain the differences between the multiple Converter instances).
+    (The arguments here are for representation purposes and to explain the differences between the multiple `Converter` instances).

 4. In the `Converter` class, the SeeDot input files (all the model weights and, the train and test datasets) are processed to a format that is required by the SeeDot compiler.

-5. In `seedot/compiler/converter/coverter.py`, the quantization code is called that produces files used by the SeeDot compiler.
+5. In `seedot/compiler/converter/coverter.py`, the quantization code is called, which produces files used by the SeeDot compiler.
     Depending on the encoding, `QuantizerFloat` or `QuantizerFixed` classes are instantiated for `float` or `fixed` encoding respectively.
     These classes are defined in `seedot/compiler/converter/quantizer.py`.
 (In our case `QuantizerFloat`).

 6. The `QuantizerFloat` class uses the `ParamsBuilder` class from `seedot/compiler/converter/paramsBuilder.py` to quantize the parameters.

-7. After the `Converter` class finishes execution, the control return to `seedot/main.py:runForFloat`.
+7. After the `Converter` class finishes execution, the control returns to `seedot/main.py:runForFloat`.

 8. Now, the `Compiler` class in `seedot/compiler/compiler.py` is instantiated.